gmagannaDevelop/Annotathon/README.md

 __This document, and most of the project will be documented in a bilingually, both in French and in English (mainly).
 French because it is the language of our academic community.
 However, English is the _de facto lingua franca_ of science.
 Documenting the repository in English will broaden its international reach within the bioinformatics community.__

+## Extra :
+Take a look into the `misc` directory.
+There you will find various documents like a manually created changelog and a todo list.
+Some caveats and checksums are also provided.